 The unprecedented investment competitive communication networks is being driven by the tremendous demands for data and the use of the Internet.
 This is driving the need for BANDWITH – the capacity necessary for voice and data transmissions.
 In fact, by the year 2003 experts forecast that the telecommunications industry will generate more than $1 trillion dollars in revenue world wide.
 That level of anticipated growth reflects a cultural and economic reliance on the management, distribution and consumption of information.

-and to continue to meet the growing demands of individuals and businesses worldwide, it is necessary to provide sufficient BANDWITH.
+In order to maintain and expand the robust New Economy and to continue to meet the growing demands of individuals and businesses worldwide, it is necessary to provide sufficient BANDWITH.
 This is being done primarily through the building of 21st Century Infrastructure – privately owned and operated telecommunications and data networks being built throughout the United States and around the world.
+This new infrastructure is being driven by private investment and competitive principles of the marketplace, all of which benefits consumers.

+Yet the infrastructure necessary to deliver all of this high-speed connectivity is still relatively new and undeveloped.
+Major national and regional fiber optic networks – primarily along major public and private rights-of-way – are in place; but the concept of “glass to the home” is just beginning to get serious consideration and action in parts of the US.

-Tstrong national broadband infrastructure policy INFOSTRUCTUREhe Federal Telecommunications Act of 1996 officially shepherded in the era of competitive telecommunications that is reshaping not only how the world communicates, but also how the world works.
-The Act encourages competitionIt is now up to the states to deliver the promise of the Act and 21st Century Infrastructure to the people of the nation.
+To make the most of these investments, however, what is needed is a strong national broadband infrastructure policy that fosters the development of INFOSTRUCTURE.
+The Federal Telecommunications Act of 1996 encourages competition and has helped to encourage much of the investment announced during the past five years.
+It is now up to the states to deliver the promise of the Act and 21st Century Infrastructure to the people of the nation.

 Broadband Infrastructure Policy Statement